 - Do not use newspapers to wrap up your artwork.
 Put an X of tape on glass photos and pictures to help prevent breaking and wrap in bubble wrap.

-- When wrapping glass, dishes, plates and such in paper, wrap them individually and then take 4 or 5 and wrap them together in a bundle..
+- When packing glass, dishes, plates and such in paper, wrap them individually and then take 4 or 5 and wrap them together in a bundle..

 - If you have them, use the original boxes for things like your electronics.
 If you do not you can get special wooden crates and use something to pad them out.